 2022 marks our 26th anniversary of a joyous tradition for Brazilian music fans worldwide.
 Always live, always free.

-Listen to a Brazilian Christmas traditon: Each year beginning in mid-November and continuing through Christmas Day, our Brazilian Christmas songs are sprinkled into every hour on our streaming station, with non-stop Brazilian Christmas Saturdays.
+Listen to a Brazilian Christmas traditon: Each year beginning in mid-November and continuing through Christmas Day, enjoy a light dusting of Brazilian Christmas songs every hour on our streaming station, or all day long on Saturdays.